muratk3n/thirdwave/en/README.md

 ---

-With a quarter share of the power input, how likely is it to bring half the state's power system to a halt? \#frozenwindmill
+With a quarter share of the power input, how likely is it that wind energy brought half the state's power system to a halt? \#frozenwindmill

 ---